drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 concentrate the light rays on the upper surface of the nanofluid flowing through the tubes.
-Seven quartz tubes with an inner diameter of 16 mm and an outer diameter of 20 mm and 760mm in length are used for spectral splitting nanofluid flowing.
+Seven quartz tubes with an inner diameter of 16 mm and an outer diameter of 20 mm and 760mm in length are used for spectral splitting nanofluid flow.
 The nanofluid is used for both spectral filtering and as an intermediate thermal energy exchange.

 The incident concentrated light from the Fresnel lens strikes the